Probing $|V_{cs}|$ and lepton flavor universality through $D\to K_0^\ast(1430)\ell\nu_{\ell}$ decay: Theoretical Framework

-where $j_{2\mu}(x)=\bar{q}_2(x)\gamma_\mu \gamma_5 c(x)$ and $j_1(0)=\bar{c}(0) i\gamma_5 q_1(0)$. $q_{1,2}$ present the light quark, $q_2=s$, $q_1=d$ is for $D^+\to K_0^{\ast0}$ and $q_1=u$ is for $D^0\to K_0^{\ast+}$, where $m_d \sim m_u\sim0$, the results of TFFs are almost the same.
-In the time-like $q^2$-region, we can insert a complete intermediate state with $D$-meson quantum numbers into the correlator~(\ref{eq:TFF correlator}) and separate the pole term of the lowest $D$-meson to obtain the hadronic representation.
+where $j_{2\mu}(x)=\bar{q}_2(x)\gamma_\mu \gamma_5 c(x)$ and $j_1(0)=\bar{c}(0) i\gamma_5 q_1(0)$. $q_{1,2}$ present the light quark, $q_2=s$, $q_1=d$ is for $D^+\to K_0^{\ast0}$, and $q_1=u$ is for $D^0\to K_0^{\ast+}$, where $m_d \sim m_u\sim0$; the results of TFFs are almost the same.
+In the timelike $q^2$ region, we can insert a complete intermediate state with $D$ meson quantum numbers into the correlator~(\ref{eq:TFF correlator}) and separate the pole term of the lowest $D$ meson to obtain the hadronic representation.
 By using the hadronic dispersion relations, the $D\to K_0^\ast$ matrix element also can be derived.
-In the space-like $q^2$-region, we carry out the operator product expansion~(OPE) near the light-cone $x^2\rightsquigarrow 0$, where the light-cone expansion of the $c$-quark propagator retains only the two-particle, while twists higher than three are neglected, as the contributions from the remaining components are small and can reasonably be neglected.
+In the spacelike $q^2$ region, we carry out the operator product expansion~(OPE) near the light cone $x^2\rightsquigarrow 0$, where the light cone expansion of the $c$-quark propagator retains only the two-particle, while twists higher than three are neglected, as the contributions from the remaining components are small and can reasonably be neglected.
 After separating all the continuum states and excited states by introducing a effective threshold parameter $s_D$ and using the Borel transformation, the TFF can be obtained, which has a similar expression to Ref.~\cite{Huang:2022xny}, in which, we repeat the corresponding calculation process and get the same results.
 For the brevity of this short essay, we will not provide specific expressions here.

 Then, $K_0^\ast(1430)$-meson twist-2 and twist-3 LCDAs are the main nonperturbative uncertainty for TFFs.
-For scalar meson DAs, under the premise of following to the principle of conformal symmetry hidden in the QCD Lagrangian, they can be systematically expanded into a series of Gegenbauer polynomials with increasing conformal spin~\cite{Wang:2008da}.
-The first twist-2 DA $\phi_{2;K_0^*}^{\rm{(S1)}}(x,\mu)$ based on TF model can be expressed in the following formulations
+For scalar meson LCDAs, under the premise of following to the principle of conformal symmetry hidden in the QCD Lagrangian, they can be systematically expanded into a series of Gegenbauer polynomials with increasing conformal spin~\cite{Wang:2008da}.
+The first twist-2 LCDA $\phi_{2;K_0^*}^{\rm{(S1)}}(x,\mu)$ based on the TF model can be expressed in the following formulations:

-Here, $C_n^{3/2}(\xi)$ is the Gegenbauer polynomial with $\xi=2x-1$ and the zeroth order Gegenbauer moment $a_{0}^{2;K_0^\ast}(\mu)$ is equal to 0 for scalar mesons and the behavior of the DA is mainly determined by the odd Gegenbauer moment.
+Here, $C_n^{3/2}(\xi)$ is the Gegenbauer polynomial with $\xi=2x-1$, and the zeroth order Gegenbauer moment $a_{0}^{2;K_0^\ast}(\mu)$ is equal to 0 for scalar mesons and the behavior of the LCDA is mainly determined by the odd Gegenbauer moment.